 - Later, similar symptoms also may appear in the arms and hands.

 CMT almost never affects brain function.

-A thorough neurological evaluation by an expert in neuropathy, including a complete family history, physical exam, and nerve conduction tests, with appropriate genetic testing is the way to establish the diagnosis of CMT.
+A diagnosis of CMT is established through a thorough neurological evaluation by an expert in neuropathy, including a complete family history, physical exam, and nerve conduction tests, and appropriate genetic testing.

 A physical exam may show: